id-daniel-mccoy/ichoose-beta/readme.md

 # iChoose-Beta 0.1.2
 ## GitHub Author: cp-daniel-mccoy

-iChoose is a simple program that randomly selects from a list of options for you.
+iChoose is a simple program written in rust that uses a randomizer to select an option from a list for you.

-This program is written in rust and is used to demonstrate basic rust functionality including user input, basic crate usage, loops, vectors, and other basics.

 To use this program:
 > **cargo run**